 Use of e-discovery search terms to find documents is a pretty basic and commonly accepted concept in electronic discovery.
 Since at least the 1990s, legal research courses have been teaching lawyers how to use keyword searches and Boolean searches to find relevant material.

-So, you would think, using search term queries during discovery to identify relevant documents would not be that controversial in 2016.
-But…as two recent cases show, you would be wrong.
+So, you would think, using search term queries during discovery to identify relevant documents would not be that controversial in the 2020s.
+But . . . you would be wrong.

 In Pyle v.
 Selective Insurance Company of America, Case No. 2:16-cv-335 (W.D.
 Pa.
 Sept.
 30, 2016), a former Selective employee sued the company and, during discovery, requested emails relating to disability benefit payments and her termination.
 Selective gathered some responsive documents, but also asked Pyle’s attorney to provide search terms to query email archives.
 When Pyle’s attorney refused to provide search terms, Selective filed a motion to compel Pyle’s attorneys to cooperate and provide keywords to identify responsive ESI.

 For their part, Pyle’s attorneys argued that Selective cited no authority compelling them to cooperate and provide keyword search terms nor had Selective identified any burden hindering its ability to comply with the document requests.

 Unfortunately for Pyle, the court did not see it the same way: